-Blur of transmission fluid from Sprinter service in Vista CA
+Blur of transmission fluid from Sprinter service in San Diego CA and Vista CA

-We check the color of the transmission fluid in each Sprinter pitstop, and each of our clients will receive a photo: a blur of transmission fluid.
+We check the color of the transmission fluid in each Sprinter, and each of our clients will receive a photo: a blur of transmission fluid.

 We do not recommend everyone to change the transmission fluid, only if the fluid color is darker.

 We understand that our whole life is like a big race with shortstops.
 And it is important for you that your Sprinter works like a Swiss watch.
 But during the race of life, every minute counts.
 Therefore, we understand that you can only afford a short pit stop during the rally.
 We are pleased to provide you with the best San Diego Sprinter service.